snl-dakota/dakota/docs/user/usingdakota/studytypes/parameterstudies.rst

 starting point) or a post-processor (for post-optimality analysis).

-Parameter study methods will iterate any combination of design, uncertain, and state variables defined over continuous and discrete domains into any set of responses (any function, gradient, and Hessian definition).
+Parameter study methods will iterate any combination of design, uncertain, and state variables (possibly filtered by the :dakkw:`variables-active` keyword) defined over continuous and discrete domains into any set of responses (any function, gradient, and Hessian definition).
 Parameter studies draw no distinction among the different types of continuous variables (design, uncertain, or state) or among